Property Mortgages

 Below are the following points you might need to know about property mortgages in Thailand:

 • Foreigners must consult with a property lawyer before taking out a mortgage in order to purchase any type of real estate in Thailand.
-In this instance, foreigners can be apprised of the applicable loan and mortgage scenarios in the country as well as they may be advised on the relevant laws and regulations regarding mortgage of property.
+In this instance, foreigners can be apprised of the applicable loan and mortgage scenarios in the country as well and they may be advised on the relevant laws and regulations regarding the mortgage of property.
 This is particularly true in the case of both condominium units or houses.

 • In regards to condominium units, the Condominium Act of 1979 and a Land Department regulation issued in 2004 require that non-resident foreigners (i.e. any foreigners without permanent resident status) must transfer foreign currency into Thailand and convert it into Thai baht in an amount no less than the purchase price of the condominium unit.